 He is currently promoting initiatives to support Burleson families in the areas of health and wellness, a safe and vibrant community, and child and youth development.
-Shetter serves on the National League of Cities Council on Youth, Education and Families.
+Shetter serves as the Vice Chair of the National League of Cities Council on Youth, Education and Families.

 The mayor has championed the expansion of higher education opportunities and was instrumental in the development of the Burleson Opportunity Fund.